List of A Different World characters: Main characters

-Denise Huxtable Kendall
+Denise Huxtable

 A native of Brooklyn; Denise Huxtable is the daughter of Hillman alumni Dr. Heathcliff Huxtable and Clair Hanks Huxtable, Esq.
 She enrolled in Hillman and was roommates with Maggie Lauten and Jaleesa Vinson during her sophomore year.
 Denise was a poor student who often procrastinated and struggled to manage her time and money.
 She disliked Whitley Gilbert and endured Dwayne Wayne's crush on her.
 She left Hillman at the end of her sophomore year to travel to Africa.
 There, she met and married Lt.
 Martin Kendall of the U.S. Navy and became the stepmother of Olivia Kendall.
 She only reappears once in season 3 to give Dwayne closure on his crush.

-Note: Denise originated as a regular character on The Cosby Show, on which she was featured on a regular basis during seasons 1–3 and 6–7, and on a recurring basis during seasons 4 and 5.
+Note: Denise originated as a regular character on The Cosby Show, on which she was featured on a regular basis during seasons 1–3, 6 and 7, and on a recurring basis during seasons 4 and 5.
 She left "A Different World" after season 1.